Steel Barn Kits: Build Your Own High-End Agricultural Structure

 Ventilating the roof if you are building an insulated and heated barn is necessary to avoid ice buildup.

 The average barn, about 30 feet wide, 20 feet long and eight feet tall, requires a ventilation system capable of changing 320 cubic feet of air per minute.
-In sweltering summer heat, air may need to be changed at ten times this rate.
+In the sweltering summer heat, air may need to be changed at ten times this rate.